-The exhibitor receiving the most points in Sections 1 - 30 will be declared the Crafts & Hobbies Champion, and receive \$50.
-Winner is eligible once every 2 years and will be invited to the Awards Presentation.
+The exhibitor receiving the most points in Sections 1 - 32 will be declared the Crafts & Hobbies Champion.
+Winner is eligible once every 2 years and is invited to attend the Friday Night Show to receive awards.
+The Champion will be awarded \$50.

-2023 Crafts & Hobbies Champion: Darlene Sheppard
+2024 Crafts & Hobbies Champion: Esther Conway